helpukraine-guide/helpukraine-guide.github.io/content/homepage/work.md

 A Ukrainian fund that helps to train military personnel and provides assistance to veterans:
 {{</ markdown >}}
 {{< create-link >}}https://savelife.in.ua/en/donate/{{</ create-link >}}

+{{< markdown >}}

+# Site Updates

+- [2022-02-27]: as Western countries have promised to remove Russia from SWIFT, we have updated the recommendations for what you should ask your politicians to do.
+We also added a link for US citizens to contact the White House directly.

+{{</ markdown >}}